Holy Sacrament of Baptism

 Baptism Preparation Class

 prior to a child's baptism.
-Parent's must also attend a private interview with Fr.
-Wells.
-Please call the parish office to set up an appointment with Fr.
-Wells prior to attending the baptism class.
+Parent's must also attend a private interview with the Pastor.
+Please call the parish office to set up an appointment prior to attending the baptism class.
 (Only Infants in arms are allowed in the class.

 Please do not bring older children

 Baptism of Adults and Children of Catechetical Age

 The Rite of Christian Initiation of Adults (RCIA) offers classes for adults into full communion with the Catholic Church through the receipt of the sacraments of Christian Initiation (Baptism, Confirmation and Eucharist).
 To learn more about receiving the sacrament of Baptism as an adult, visit the